s223928/Group-13/README.md

 # BIManalyst group 13

 ### Focus Area

-#### Indoor Environment
+Indoor Environment

 ### Claim
-The claim we are checking for the first assignment is the ammount of storeys within the building model no. 16.
-Through our "discovery" phase of the ifcopenshell library we decided to examine whole building claims within the report.
-Specifically for this assignment we will be checking the ammount of storeys within the building.
-Our scope is to cross-check whether the data within the ifc Architecture model corresponds to the project report.
+For the first assignment, we are checking the claim regarding the number of stories in building model no. 16, as the report 25-16-D-ARCH states that it should contain five floors above ground and one underground.

 ### Supporting Evidence
-The floor plans and building levels supporting this claim are presented in the **Architectural Project Report, pages 5–7.**
+The floor plans and building levels supporting this claim are presented in the **Architectural Project Report, 25-16-D-ARCH, pages 5–7.**

 ### Method